Lehoooo/pvpbot/README.md

 # How to install

-'npm install --save mineflayer-pathfinder mineflayer mineflayer-pvp mineflayer-armour-manager'
+`npm install --save mineflayer-pathfinder mineflayer mineflayer-pvp mineflayer-armour-manager`